-We are now looking for helpers for early 2019, end of February onwards.
+We now have helpers for most of the year, some availability in September.
 DIYers, gardeners, carpenters will all be welcome.

 Hosts..
 We are English.John and Barbara, retired teachers.

 We have owned our property, not a farm, more of a very large garden, since 1989.
 We now spend half the year here.We have much less energy but still need to keep on top of a productive garden and continue renovations.
 We have catered for vegans, vegetarians, celiacs and other needs/preferences.
 We try to be organic gardeners and be self-sufficient with fruit and veg.
-We keep ducks for eggs, hatching new ones this year (hopefully).
-Come and help raise them in March/April
+We keep ducks for eggs and have a large polytunnel.

 Broadband wi-fi is present on site.
 Bicycles are available.

 We aim for self-sufficiency without being extreme.
-We grow, harvest, and try to conserve any excess.This means bottling and drying produce.
+We grow, harvest, and try to conserve any excess.This means bottling and drying produce later in the season.

 Meals or provisions will be provided as will tea, coffee and soft drinks.
 There are two guest houses, each with their own bathroom where you will stay.